Yasser Abu Shabab

-Yasser Abu Shabab (Note: ياسر ابو شباب) (born 19 December 1993) is a Palestinian militant and the leader of the Popular Forces, an anti-Hamas armed group in the Gaza Strip.
-He is a Bedouin of the Tarabin tribe.
+Yasser Jihad Mansour Abu Shabab (Note: ياسر جهاد منصور أبو شباب) (27 February 1990 or 19 December 1993 – 4 December 2025) was a Palestinian militant who was the founding leader of the Popular Forces, an anti-Hamas armed group in the Gaza Strip.
+He was a Bedouin of the Tarabin tribe.
+Critics have denounced him as the "Pablo Escobar of Gaza".
+(Note: Attributed to multiple sources:)

 Abu Shabab emerged as a local opposition figure to Hamas during the Gaza war.
 In May 2024, his group began looting aid trucks, claiming he was providing security for humanitarian aid convoys entering Gaza during the Rafah offensive.
 Abu Shabab was reportedly behind the Kerem Shalom aid convoy looting.
 Israel began providing Abu Shabab's group with weapons and equipment in 2025.
-Since June 2025, he has been in control over some parts of eastern Rafah.
+Since June 2025, the group he led has control over some parts of eastern Rafah.
+Following Yasser Abu Shabab's death, Ghassan Duhine proclaimed himself the new leader of the Popular Forces.

-Early life, smuggling, and prison
+Early life and criminal activities

-Abu Shabab was born in eastern Rafah in early 1990s.
-He is a member of the Tarabin Bedouin tribe.
+Abu Shabab was born in eastern Rafah on 19 December 1993, or possibly 27 February 1990.
+He was a member of the Tarabin Bedouin tribe and has a son named Hassan Abu Shabab.
 According to sources close to Abu Shabab, he dropped out of school at an early age and became involved in drug trafficking.
 He was also involved in smuggling cigarettes and other drugs into the Gaza Strip.
-In 2015, he was arrested by Hamas on drug trafficking charges and sentenced to 25 years in Asda prison in western Khan Younis.
+In 2010, Abu Shabab attempted to join the Hamas security services.
+In 2015, he was arrested by Hamas on drug trafficking charges and sentenced to 25 years in Asda prison in western Khan Yunis.